soyel/soyel.fr/README.md

 * Bootstrap
 * JQuery
 * Markitup!
+* And much more...

 ## Install process

-First of all, install needed vendors with composer.
+First of all, install needed vendors with [Composer](http://getcomposer.org/).

-    php composer update
+    php composer.phar update

 Get your own parameters.yml

     cd app/config
     mv parameters.yml.dist parameters.yml

-Modify the content of the `parameters.yml` files to reflect your needs.
+Modify the content of the `parameters.yml` file to reflect your needs.

 ## License